-Of all the sudden changes that we can experience to our sense of sight, double vision is probably among the most alarming.
+Of all the sudden changes that we can experience with our sight, double vision is probably among the most alarming.
 Also called diplopia, double vision has a number of causes, but all result in roughly the same problem – seeing one too many of each object you look at.

 Most of us have experienced double vision at some point.
 In most cases, this is intentional.
 If you haven’t done it before, hold a finger out in front of your nose, then slowly draw it in closer while keeping your eyes focused on it.
 Your eyes will cross, you’ll suddenly see two fingers instead of one, and anyone watching you will probably laugh.

 But in some cases, diplopia is more cause for concern.
 A number of more serious illnesses and injuries can all cause it.
 There are a few ways to be prepared for double vision so you can fix it naturally and safely.

 As you probably know, there are several things that can happen that can cause temporary double vision.
 Let’s start with the stereotypical one.
 As seen in numerous cartoons, a sharp blow to the head can have you seeing double in a hurry.
 While this is generally passed off as comical, the reality is anything but.
 Diplopia that follows head trauma and lasts for more than a few seconds generally indicates some more serious injury and is a component of what physicians call post trauma vision syndrome, a collection of symptoms that also includes blurring and perceiving motion where there is none.
 Clearly, this is not something you should just laugh off.